techlead-1/techlead-1/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend for building web applications.

-- :seedling: Exploring Freelancing.
+- :seedling: Passionate about tech startups.

-- :zap: In my free time, I solve problems on frontend mentor and read tech and startup articles.
+- :zap: In my free time, I learn about tech startups, and the latest technology advancement.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-techlead-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mike-lead/)